Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

       decoding="async"
     >
     <figcaption>
-      The socket fabrication process may be repeatable, but the geometry, materials, and details are individual.
+      The socket fabrication process may be repeatable, but the geometry and materials used for each device are personalized.
     </figcaption>
   </figure>